-Recommendations are shown in Bold or Normal text according to processes for their consideration:
+Recommendations are shown in Bold, Normal and/or underlined text according to processes for their consideration:

-- Bold text: Priority practical measures recommended by the Task Force on the Implementation of the World Heritage Convention that the Bureau can decide upon at its June meeting.
-These might be implemented for the December 2000 meeting of the Committee in order to ensure visible results of benefit to the Committee. - Normal text: Measures that the Bureau could submit to the Committee for Decision, either in their present form or with further work before the December 2000 meeting, or which need further time for examination.
+- Underlined text: Priority practical measures recommended by the Task Force on the Implementation of the World Heritage Convention that the Bureau could decide on either at its June 2000 meeting or at its Special Session in October 2000.
+These might be implemented for the December 2000 meeting of the Committee in order to ensure visible results of benefit to the Committee. - Normal text: Measures that the Bureau, either at its June 2000 meeting or at its Special Session in October 2000, could submit to the Committee for decision, either in their present form or with further work during the Special Session, or which need further time for examination. - Italic text: Recommendations that would require changes to the Operational Guidelines

-Subheadings listed in the left hand margin follow those of the Final Report of the Task Force on the Implementation of the World Heritage Convention, as relevant.
+Subheadings listed in the left hand margin are those identified in the Final Report of the Task Force on the Implementation of the World Heritage Convention (WHC-2000/CONF.202/8).